Braden-Griebel/imatpy/README.md

 In addition, these libraries were used during developement:
 - black: Used for autoformating
-- jupyter: Used for rendering quarto documents - pylint: Used for linting - pytest: Used for running unittests
+- jupyter: Used for rendering quarto documents - flake8: Used for linting - pytest: Used for running unittests
 - Sphinx: Used for generating documentation
 - sphinx-rtd-theme: Used for formating the documentation